mattermost/docs/source/configure/deprecated-configuration-settings.rst

 This setting isn't available in the System Console and can only be set in ``config.json``.
 It's a legacy setting used to encrypt data stored at rest in the database, and no fields are encrypted using ``AtRestEncryptKey``.

 A 32-character key for encrypting and decrypting sensitive fields in the database.
-When using High Availability, this value must be identical in each instance of Mattermost.
+When using high availability, this value must be identical in each instance of Mattermost.

 +------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"AtRestEncryptKey": ""`` with string input.  |